“Allow me the pleasure of your destruction.” — Agapios Stojanov, Bonds

 “Precisely.
 As a social product.
 A commodity.”

 As N de-programmed himself from the mind-forged manacles of his handlers it unleashed a destructive force within them.
 The paradox multiplied.
-The focus of the deprogramming was bringing the transition period forward, and not having it suspended or switched.
+The focus of the deprogramming brought the transition period forward, not suspended or switched.
 The handlers’ psychological manipulations were exposed using audio-visual read-outs which were read back to them in real time, causing a whiplash curve effect.
 How much anybody was worth in the business of pseudoscience could easily be calculated.
-If it prompted scotched chances, then it was not the unconscious talking but evidence of the certainty principle at play.
+If it prompted scotched chances, then it was evidence of the certainty principle at play.
 Technology never implemented any future.
 It always lacked the metaphysical subtlety.
-But pragmatism needed to be reminded of its duty and would dress appropriately in pinstripe or a mortar board.
+But pragmatism called for pinstripe or a mortar board.

 “A sterile population is an obedient population.”